Checking tasks off your to-do list feels pretty awesome, right? If only everything in life gave you that instant sense of accomplishment!

 3. Once you’ve set the print area and adjusted the scale of your checklist, you’re ready to send your task list to the printer.
 Click File > Print.

-Want to take the tedium out of to-do lists?
-Give TeamGantt’s online gantt chart software a try, and create customized task lists in minutes.
+Want to take the tedium out of task lists?
+Give TeamGantt’s online gantt chart software a try, and create a customized task tracker in minutes.

 With TeamGantt, it’s easy to collaborate on work and streamline workflows.
 Here are just a few of the handy features you—and your team—will have at your fingertips:

-And because TeamGantt is live and web-based, everyone on the team can update tasks in real-time.
+And because TeamGantt is all online, everyone on the team can update tasks in real-time.
 No more juggling a million different spreadsheets or scrambling to capture last-minute updates before a big meeting!

 Sign up for your free account and get started.
 (No strings attached, we promise!)
 Once you’re in, here’s a sneak peek at just how easy it is to create and manage task lists in TeamGantt.